 Sailfin Mollies

 The sailfin molly has the standard body shape.
 However, the dorsal fin is much taller and stretches to the base of the tailfin.
-You can find sailfin varieties in many colors (including black).
+You can find sailfin varieties in many colors including black and silver.
+Just be mindful of pairing them with peaceful tank mates who won’t nip those gorgeous fins!

 Balloon Mollies

-Balloon mollies are appropriately named for their bellies.
+Balloon molly fish are appropriately named for their bellies.
 Even when not pregnant, the belly takes on a round and bulbous shape.
-Like the sailfin, different colors of balloon mollies are available.
+Like the sailfin, different colors of balloon mollies are available like white, yellow, black, and more.

 Lyretail Mollies